adrianastefania11/MDS_Project/README.md

 # MDS_Project

-**Team**: Dinu Gabriel, Doncea Beatrice, Maxim Adriana, Minciuna Cezar, Neacsu Vlad
+**Team**: Dinu Gabriel, Doncea Beatrice, Maxim Adriana, Minciuna Cezar, Neacsu Vlad.

 **Theme**: Our project is a web application revolving around the idea of sharing and further improving recipes.
 The main features of the applications are: <br />
  -  having a user profile under which you can display your recipes